epic-astronomy/LWA_EPIC/.swm/introduction.scbwnifl.sw.md

 ## Implementation Overview

 The main entrypoint into the imaging pipeline is through the `RunEpic`<swm-token data-swm-token=":src/raft_kernels/epic_executor.hpp:144:2:2:`void RunEpic(int argc, char** argv) {`"/> function.
-It initializes an `EPIC`<swm-token data-swm-token=":src/raft_kernels/epic_executor.hpp:125:2:2:`class EPIC : public EPICKernels&lt;_nthGPU - 1&gt; {`"/>object which recursively creates instances of `EPICKernels`<swm-token data-swm-token=":src/raft_kernels/epic_executor.hpp:35:2:2:`class EPICKernels {`"/>.
+It initializes an `EPIC`<swm-token data-swm-token=":src/raft_kernels/epic_executor.hpp:125:2:2:`class EPIC : public EPICKernels&lt;_nthGPU - 1&gt; {`"/>object which recursively creates instances of `EPICKernels`<swm-token data-swm-token=":src/raft_kernels/epic_executor.hpp:35:2:2:`class EPICKernels {`"/> class.
 Each instance (total number set by `--ngpus` option) runs a separate pipeline on a dedicated GPU.
 We use one RTX 4090 GPU per node for operations at the LWA Sevilleta station in New Mexico.
 To add a new kernel to the pipeline, create a kernel member in the `EPICKernels`<swm-token data-swm-token=":src/raft_kernels/epic_executor.hpp:35:2:2:`class EPICKernels {`"/> class and initialize it in the constructor.

 <br/>